SAP-samples/cap-llm-plugin-samples/docs/usage.md

 In srv, you need to expose the entity as service to use it in the .cds file

-To use the anonymized data, in the .js file for the entity as a service, you will need to import the plugin and use function
+To use the anonymized data, in the .js file for the entity as a service, you will need to connect to the cds "cap-llm-plugin" service and use method

 `getAnonymizedData("<serviceName>.<entityName>", [<optional list of ids>])`